Joyce5567/Joyce_Repo/README.md

 # Joyce_Repo

-This repository stores my exercises of Python and JavaScript.
+This repository stores my exercises of Python MySQL and JavaScript.